owainow/ml-on-aca/README.md

 We could also evaluate the autoscaling of this solution and use Azure Load Testing to ensure our container apps environment is able to scale to meet our expected demand.

+The model, backend and front end files are all available in this repository.
+Feel free to fork this repository and improve the application or adjust it for your own demos.

 ## Follow on steps

 MLOPS can often be a challenge when we think about ML deployments on cloud native platforms.
 ACA has some features out of the box that can be leveraged to assist from an MLOPS perspective:

 - Revisions - Revisions allow users to deploy multiple versions of an application into your container apps environment with build in traffic splitting.
 This is perfect for trailing new models in development or production environments.

 - Azure Container Registry - Because of ACA's ease of integration with Azure container registry existing ML pipelines deploying and updating new images can use ACR tasks to regularly update container images in ACR as models are improved.

+We could also look to make the most of Azure Container Apps DAPR intergration out of the box to make our service to service calls simple using DAPR sidecars.

 That being said ACA is not a native ML platform and requires consideration and most likely a bespoke solution to enable monitoring of the accuracy and performance of the ML Model itself.